adiimated/Nigerian-Economic-Impact-2024/README.md

 * Data collection completed for multiple indicators.
 * Comprehensive tracking of metrics such as government expenditure, trade openness, GDP, unemployment rate, oil production, inflation rate, exchange rate, and more.
 * Data sourced from reputable databases like CBN, World Bank, NBS, and others.

-This project aims to provide a clear and actionable overview of the economic impact of price surges in Nigeria, facilitating informed decision-making and policy development.